 Click here for information about our drop policy.

-In order to earn your Advanced Certificate in Public Health, you’ll need to complete all five courses with a grade of C (2.0) or better and a GPA of 3.0 or better.
-Each course is three (3) units and costs $1,812.
+In order to earn your Advanced Certificate in Public Health, you’ll need to complete the following five courses with a grade of C (2.0) or better and a GPA of 3.0 or better:

 PH 601: Epidemiology (3 Units)